 Direct Action for Rights and Equality (DARE) organizes low-income families in communities of color for social, political, and economic justice.
 DARE uses four interconnected strategies to build power: multi-racial base building, strategic direct action organizing, leadership development for members, and contributing to larger movement building efforts.
 The organization was founded in 1986 by residents of the Southside of Providence, who joined together to fight for improvements in their community.
 Through grassroots organizing, DARE addresses the underlying oppressions and root causes of the problems facing its communities.

-DARE’s recent accomplishments include:
+DARE’s key accomplishments include:

 - Winning an extensive 5-year organizing and coalition-building effort, resulting in legislation that eliminates mandatory minimum drug sentencing in Rhode Island.

 - Working with a powerful coalition to achieve the passage of the Healthy Pregnancies for Incarcerated Women Act, which protects and unshackles pregnant inmates during labor, postpartum recovery, and medical visits and transportation.

 - Successfully advocating for a bill that ends unjust 32(f) probation violations by stipulating that if a person accused of new charges is found innocent, the probation violation can be dismissed after the new charges are dismissed.

 Fuerza Laboral (FL) is a member-led organization that builds the power of immigrant workers who organize to end labor exploitation.
 Founded in 2006, the organization educates workers about their rights, develops community leaders, takes direct action against injustices, and works with national coalitions on issues of immigration and workers’ rights to maximize impact.